-Growing cannabis may seem a bit difficult, but in truth, it’s not that difficult as you may think.
+Growing cannabis may seem a bit difficult, but in truth, it’s not as difficult as you may think.
 Following the right steps and avoiding making mistakes can help you get the best results.
 To grow cannabis in your home for medical purposes, you first need a medical marijuana grower license.
 This license allows you to grow medical cannabis in your house legally.
-Although to buy medical cannabis from a licensed dispensary, you need to get a medical cannabis card.
+To buy medical cannabis from a licensed dispensary, you need to get a medical cannabis card.

-You should keep on trying even if you make some mistakes in the beginning.
-Also, you have an opportunity to learn from the mistakes others made.
-Learning about these mistakes can help you avoid them as you’d know what not to do.
+You should keep on trying, even if you make some mistakes in the beginning.
+Also, you have the opportunity to learn from the mistakes others have made.
+Learning about these mistakes can help you avoid them, as you’ll know what not to do.
 So, when you are thinking of growing your own cannabis plants, do your homework first.
 Learn about these mistakes and try to avoid committing them.
 Having said that, we have prepared a list of mistakes that you need to avoid when growing cannabis.
-This way you can easily learn and avoid these mistakes to get the flowers you need.
+This way, you can easily learn from and avoid these mistakes to get the flowers you need.
 So, let’s dive into it.

-What you need to do is to choose a reputable source to buy your seeds.
-The seeds should be of high quality and get the same quality of equipment as well.
+What you need to do is choose a reputable source to buy your seeds from.
+The seeds should be of high quality, and you should get the same quality equipment as well.
 Starting with seeds that have poor genes will not do you any good.
 Instead, you are wasting your money by doing this.
-So, buy good quality seeds that have strong genetics.
+So, buy good-quality seeds that have strong genetics.
 You will get better results with it.

 Mistake 2.
 Not doing research on soil and fertilizers

 You can simply see the NPK value on the bags of fertilizer.
-So, before you go to buy fertilizer, learn about what amount of each nutrient your plants need.
-This depends upon the stage of their growth.
+So, before you go to buy fertilizer, learn about the amount of each nutrient your plants need.
+This depends on the stage of their growth.
 Your plants will need nitrogen more than other nutrients before they reach their flowering phase.
-Once they are in the flowering phase, they will need phosphorus more.
+Once they are in the flowering phase, they will need more phosphorus.

-Another thing that beginners mess up with is the soils.
+Another thing that beginners mess up with is the soil.
 You may think that the soil in the outdoor grow area that you have chosen has enough nutrition.
-But, that is not true.
-Even though it is natural, even that soil can be too acidic or alkaline.
-It may not have ample nutrients that your plants need.
+But that is not true.
+Even though it is natural, the soil can be too acidic or alkaline.
+It may not have the ample nutrients that your plants need.
 So, you need to test it extensively for pH.
 See whether it is sand or clay soil, and then move ahead according to it.

-Water is important for your plant, no doubt about that.
+Water is important for your plant; there is no doubt about that.
 But watering more than your plants need is a mistake that you must avoid.
 It is a very common mistake that people can easily make.
-Over watering can oftentimes lead to many problems.
-It can lead to lockout the roots, which will make it impossible for the plants to uptake nutrients.
-Over watering can also be an open invitation to bad bacteria that can become the cause for root rot to thrive.
+Overwatering can often lead to many problems.
+It can lead to root lockout, which will make it impossible for the plants to uptake nutrients.
+Overwatering can also be an open invitation for bad bacteria that can become the cause of root rot to thrive.

-You may also over water your plants if containers are too large for your plants.
-I have seen many beginners making the mistake of filling the container with water until all the soil is damp.
-This leads to being too much water for the roots of plants to absorb.
+You may also overwater your plants if the containers are too large for them.
+I have seen many beginners make the mistake of filling the container with water until all the soil is damp.
+This leads to too much water for the roots of plants to absorb.

 Check the top inch of your soil to see if it is dry or not.
 If it is not, then you don’t have to water it just yet.
 However, if it is dry, you can water your plants.
 Check this every time you are thinking of watering your plants.

-Another mistake of “overdoing” something is pruning too much.
+Another mistake in “overdoing” something is pruning too much.
 It is again a common mistake that beginners make.
 They get a bit too creative with pruning.
-You need to remember that it is best to keep it less.
-The less is more.
+You need to remember that it is best to keep it to a minimum.
+The less, the more.
 Pruning is done to increase the growth of plants.
-But going overboard with it can hinder the growth rather than increasing it.
+But going overboard with it can hinder growth rather than increase it.

-To avoid this, you can try one or two ways conservatively.
+To avoid this, you can try one or two conservative ways.
 And as you do, observe its effects on your cannabis plants and then move forward.
-This way you will understand what you have to do the next time without worrying about destroying your plants.
+This way, you will understand what you have to do next time without worrying about destroying your plants.

-Just like over watering, overfeeding is also bad for your beloved cannabis plants.
+Just like overwatering, overfeeding is also bad for your beloved cannabis plants.
 I understand that you love your plants, and that’s why it may seem tempting to you to feed them a lot.
-But, feeding them too much can lead to nutrient burn.
-And in the worst case, nutrient lockout due to accumulated minerals in the soil.
-If this happens, you would have to start again from the beginning by flushing the soil with water.
+But feeding them too much can lead to nutrient burnout.
+And in the worst case, nutrient lockout due to accumulated minerals in the soil If this happens, you would have to start again from the beginning by flushing the soil with water.
 So, it is better to not feed your plants too much.